ebuntaran/pic16b-mnist-demo/README.md

 **FAQ**: Can I change the weird url?
 Looks like you can but it's a lot more involved than I initially thought: https://cloud.google.com/run/docs/mapping-custom-domains

 **FAQ**: You can deploy multiple times in the same project.
 My understanding is that you can only delete the deployed app by deleting the entire project.
 But there's a quota for the number of projects so be careful.

+## What you should look for in the website

+1. Go to `submit (advanced)` page and upload some of the .txt files from https://github.com/HarlinLee/pic16b-mnist-demo/tree/main/mnist-model/sample-data.

+2. Look at the `submit` function in `app.py` and try to understand the general logic.

+3. Look at the css files are in the static folder.
+If you have javascript files, that should also go in there.

+4. As before, the jinja template files (and html files) are in the templates folder.
+This time, some of the templates `extend` the `base.html`, which you can read more about [here](https://flask.palletsprojects.com/en/2.2.x/tutorial/templates/#register) and [here](https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance).

+5. When you're working on the web app homework or project, I fully expect you to copy the files from this git repo and modify it.
+   You may need to change requirements.txt, but I recommend keeping the `Dockerfile` as is (unless you have a good understanding of what you're doing!).